 Sources: U.S. Bureau of Labor Statistics, Monster.com, American Society of Media Photographers.

 Step 1: Graduate with a Bachelor's Degree

 Individuals interested in becoming photojournalists can pursue bachelor's degree programs in photojournalism.
-Students will have opportunities to learn about the history and theory behind photojournalism and begin developing skills in photography, journalism, and storytelling.
-Topics covered in the courses include news reporting, picture story, visual editing, magazine design, visual communication, news design, and electronic photojournalism.
-If a school or university doesn't offer a bachelor's degree in photojournalism, students could also major in photography and minor in journalism.
+Students learn about the history and theory behind photojournalism and begin developing skills in photography, journalism and storytelling.
+Topics covered in the courses include news reporting, picture story, visual editing, magazine design, visual communication, news design and electronic photojournalism.
+Students may also choose to major in photography and minor in journalism if a specific school doesn't offer a formal photojournalism program.

 - Learn how to use editing software programs.
 In addition to learning about photography and journalism, students can benefit from taking electives that cover editing software programs.
 Having the ability to edit and color correct photos may help or open up additional employment opportunities.